EDUC 801 - Leadership of Organizational Principles, Policies, and Practices (4 Credit Hours)

 This course prioritizes the acquisition of the necessary skills to engage in effective board relations, develop sustainable financial plans, and build a foundation of shared leadership that positions the educational institution for continuous growth.
 This emphasis on collaboration, communication, ethics, goal-setting, shared leadership, and sustainability will empower educational leaders to navigate the complexities of resource management successfully, fostering a thriving learning environment for all stakeholders.

-EDUC 8140 - College & University Leadership Structures (4 Credit Hours)
+EDUC 8140 - Leadership Theories and Practices in Higher Education: Navigating Organizational Structures and Role (4 Credit Hours)

 Course Prerequisites - GRAD 888 or ENG 8010, ENG 800 or ENG 8020